ourchitecture/hello-cloud/src/docs/services/nodejs-expressjs.md

     4. If required, for the values "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY", create a new access key by visiting ["Your Security Credentials"](https://console.aws.amazon.com/iam/home#/security_credentials), expanding "Access keys" and creating a new key.
     5. Run the command `make install cloud=aws` to create the AWS Elastic Beanstalk Environment and install the application.
 This command may take a few minutes.
     6. Update the application with the same command `make install cloud=aws`.
-    7. Check the application logs with the command `cd ./deploy/aws && make logs`
+    7. Check the application logs with the command `make logs cloud=aws`
     8. Uninstall and clean up the application deployment with the command `make uninstall cloud=aws`.
 This command may take several seconds.

 ### :material-microsoft-azure: Microsoft Azure